-If a reviewer does not feel he/she can adequately review a medical record due to a conflict of interest or believes he/she is not qualified to address a certain issue, the reviewer may discuss the issue with the Chairperson of the Committee, Department Chief or Chief of Staff.
-If the Chair concurs, the Chair shall reassign the record(s) to another reviewer.
+If a reviewer does not feel he/she can adequately review a medical record due to a conflict of interest or believes he/she is not qualified to address a certain issue, the reviewer may discuss the issue with the Chairperson of the Committee, Department Chief or Medical Staff President.
+If the Chair concurs, the case will be reassigned to another peer reviewer.